External Funding for MA, MRes and MPhil Students

 Government Postgraduate Loan Scheme

-£10,000 study loans available for MA, MPhil and MRes programmes at the RCA.
+£10,906 study loans available for MA, MPhil and MRes Programmes at the RCA

-- Loans of up to £10,000 to help with the costs of the programme
+- Loans of up to £10,906 per Programme to help with the costs of Master's study.

-- Non means-tested, so not linked to household income or earnings
+- Non means-tested, so not linked to household income, earnings, or other grants.

-- Rules mean that Scottish, Welsh, Islands, and Northern Irish students may not qualify unless they have been living in England for reasons other than study.
+- Rules mean that Scottish, Welsh, Islands, and Northern Irish students may not qualify unless they have been living in England for reasons other than study, although alternative loans may be available from the devolved funding agencies.

-- If students have already completed a Master's qualification, or a higher award, they will not qualify.
+- If students have already completed a Master's qualification, or a higher-level award, they will not qualify.

-- All the RCA’s MA, MPhil, MRes programmes will be eligible, full time or part time (where part time is available).
+- All the RCA’s MA and MRes Programmes are eligible, full time or part time where that study route is available.

 Applications for the Postgraduate Loan are now open and you can find further information and the application form here.